 Business Responsibility Report

 The Report given by M/s.
 BSR on the financial statement of the Company for the year 2021 is part of the Annual Report.
 The Notes on financial statement referred to in the Auditors Report are self-explanatory and do not call for any further comments.
 The Auditors Report does not contain any qualification, reservation, adverse remark or disclaimer.
 During the year under review, the Auditors had not reported any matter under Section 143 (12) of the Act, therefore no detail is required to be disclosed under Section 134 (3) (ca) of the Act.

-As per Section 148 of the Act read with Companies (Cost Records and Audits) Rules, 2014, as amended, on the recommendation of the Audit Committee, the Board of Directors had appointed M/s.
-Ramanath Iyer and Co., Cost Accountants, New Delhi (Registration No. 00019) being eligible and having sought appointment, as Cost Auditors of the Company, to carry out the cost audit of milk powder products manufactured by the Company falling under the specified Central Excise Tariff Act heading in relation to the financial year ending December 2016.
+In terms of Section 148 of the Act read with Companies (Cost Records and Audits) Rules, 2014, the Audit Committee recommended and the Board of Directors appointed M/s.
+Ramanath Iyer and Co., Cost Accountants, New Delhi (Registration No.: 00019) being eligible, as Cost Auditors of the Company, to carry out the cost audit of milk powder products manufactured by the Company falling under the specified Customs Tariff Act Heading 0402 in relation to the financial year ending 31st December 2022.
 The Company has received their written consent that the appointment is in accordance with the applicable provisions of the Act and rules framed thereunder.
-The remuneration of Cost Auditors has been approved by the Board of Directors on the recommendation of Audit Committee and the requisite resolution for ratification of remuneration of Cost Auditors by the members has been set out in the Notice of the 57th Annual General Meeting of your Company.
+The Cost Auditors have confirmed that they are not disqualified to be appointed as the Cost Auditors of the Company for the year ending 31st December 2022.

 The Secretarial Audit was carried out by M/s.
 S.N.
-Ananthasubramanian & Co., Company Secretaries (PCS Registration No. 1774) for the financial year 2015.
-The Report given by the Secretarial Auditors is annexed as Annexure 5 and forms integral part of this Report.
+Ananthasubramanian & Co., Company Secretaries (PCS Registration No.: 1774) for the financial year ended 31st December 2021.
+The Report given by the Secretarial Auditors is annexed as Annexure 4 and forms an integral part of this Report.
 The Secretarial Audit Report is self-explanatory and does not call for any further comments.
-The Secretarial Audit Report does not contain any qualification, reservation, adverse remark or disclaimer in their Report.
+The Secretarial Audit Report does not contain any qualification, reservation, adverse remark or disclaimer.
 During the year under review, the Secretarial Auditors had not reported any matter under Section 143 (12) of the Act, therefore no detail is required to be disclosed under Section 134 (3) (ca) of the Act.

 Meetings of the Board

-Details of Loans and Investments
+Details of Loans, Guarantee and Investments

 Related Party Transactions

-Your Company has formulated a policy on related party transactions which is also available on Companys website at https://www.nestle.in/investors/policies.
+Your Company has formulated a policy on related party transactions which is also available on the website of the Company at https://www.nestle.in/investors/policies.
 This policy deals with the review and approval of related party transactions.
-The Board of Directors of the Company has approved the criteria for making the omnibus approval by the Audit Committee within the overall framework of the policy on related party transactions.
+The Board of Directors of the Company has approved the criteria to grant omnibus approval by the Audit Committee within the overall framework of the policy on related party transactions.

-All related party transactions entered during the Financial Year were in ordinary course of the business and on arms length basis.
-No material related party transactions, i.e. transactions exceeding 10% of the annual consolidated turnover, as per the last audited financial statement, were entered during the Financial Year by your Company.
-Accordingly, the disclosure of related party transactions as required under Section 134(3) (h) of the Companies Act, 2013 in Form AOC 2 is not applicable.
+All related party transactions entered during the year were in ordinary course of the business and at arms length basis.
+No material related party transactions, i.e. transactions exceeding 10% of the annual consolidated turnover, as per the last audited financial statement, were entered during the year by your Company.
+Accordingly, the disclosure of related party transactions as required under Section 134(3) (h) of the Companies Act, 2013, in Form AOC-2 is not applicable.
 Members may refer to Note No. 45 to the Financial Statement which sets out related party disclosures pursuant to IND AS-24.

-MAGGI Noodles in the past, the Company has indulged in unfair trade practice, sold defective goods to the public and sold goods which will be hazardous.
-Complaint seeks compensation of Rs 2,845.5 million and punitive damages of Rs 3,554.1 million.
+MAGGI Noodles in the past, your Company has indulged in unfair trade practice, sold defective goods to the public and sold goods which will be hazardous.
+Complaint seeks compensation of Rs.2,845.5 million and punitive damages of Rs.3,554.1 million.
 Your Company has challenged the complaint.
 The court proceedings are currently ongoing.

 Internal Financial Controls and their adequacy

-The Directors had laid down internal financial controls to be followed by the Company and such policies and procedures adopted by the Company for ensuring the orderly and efficient conduct of its business, including adherence to Companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information.
+The Directors had laid down internal financial controls to be followed by the Company and such policies and procedures adopted by the Company for ensuring the orderly and efficient conduct of its business, including adherence to Companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and the timely preparation of reliable financial information.
 The Audit Committee evaluates the internal financial control system periodically.

-Information regarding Conservation of Energy, Technology, Absorption and Foreign Exchange Earnings and Outgo
+Information regarding Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and Outgo

-Information required under Section 134(3)(m) of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014 for the financial year ended 31st December, 2015 in relation to the Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and Outgo is given in the Annexure - 7 forming integral part of this Report.
+Information required under Section 134(3)(m) of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014 for the financial year ended 31st December 2021, in relation to the Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and Outgo is annexed as Annexure 5 and forms an integral part of this Report.

-Information regarding Employees and related disclosures
+Information regarding employees and related disclosures

 Your Company considers people as its biggest assets and Believing in People is at the heart of its human resource strategy.
 It has put concerted efforts in talent management and succession planning practices, strong performance management and learning and training initiatives to ensure that your Company consistently develops inspiring, strong and credible leadership.
-During the year the focus of your Company was to ensure that young talent is nurtured and mentored consistently, that rewards and recognition are commensurate with performance and that employees have the opportunity to develop and grow.
+During the year, the focus of your Company was to ensure that young talent is nurtured and mentored consistently, that rewards and recognition are commensurate with performance and that employees have the opportunity to develop and grow.

-The statement of Disclosure of Remuneration under Section 197 of the Act and Rule 5(1) of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is appended as Annexure - 8 to the Report.
-The information as per Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, forms part of this Report.
-However, as per first proviso to Section 136(1) of the Act and second proviso of Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Report and Financial Statements are being sent to the Members of the Company excluding the statement of particulars of employees under Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
-Any Member interested in obtaining a copy of the said statement may write to the Company Secretary at the Registered Office of the Company or at the email address: email@example.com.
+The statement of Disclosure of Remuneration under Section 197 of the Act and Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (Rules), is annexed as Annexure 6 and forms an integral part of this Report.
+As per second proviso to Section 136(1) of the Act and second proviso of Rule 5 of the Rules, the Report and Financial Statements are being sent to the Members of the Company excluding the statement of particulars of employees under Rule 5(2) of the Rules.
+Any member interested in obtaining a copy of the said statement may write to the Company Secretary at the Registered Office of the Company or at the email address: email@example.com.

 The Company maintained healthy, cordial and harmonious industrial relations at all levels.
 Despite severe competition, the enthusiasm and unstinting efforts of the employees have enabled the Company to remain at the forefront of the Industry.

-Your Company continued to receive co-operation and unstinted support from the distributors, retailers, stockists, suppliers and others associated with the Company as its trading partners.
+Your Company continued to receive co-operation and unstinted support from the distributors, retailers, stockist, suppliers and others associated with the Company as its trading partners.
 The Directors wish to place on record their appreciation for the same and your Company will continue in its endeavor to build and nurture strong links with trade, based on mutuality, respect and co-operation with each other and consistent with consumer interest.

-Your Company has been able to operate efficiently because of the culture of professionalism, creativity, integrity and continuous improvement in all functions and areas as well as the efficient utilisation of the Companys resources for sustainable and profitable growth.
+Your Company has been able to operate efficiently because of the culture of professionalism, creativity, integrity and continuous improvement in all functions and areas as well as the efficient utilization of the Companys resources for sustainable and profitable growth.

-The Directors wish hereby to place on record their appreciation of the efficient and loyal services rendered by each and every employee, without whose whole-hearted efforts, the overall satisfactory performance would not have been possible.
+The Directors hereby wish to place on record their appreciation of the efficient and loyal services rendered by each and every employee, without whose whole-hearted efforts, the overall satisfactory performance would not have been possible.
 Your Directors look forward to the long-term future with confidence.

 |On behalf of the Board of Directors|

-|Date : 12th February, 2016||Suresh Narayanan|
+|Date : 17th February 2022||Suresh Narayanan|

-|Place : Gurgaon||Chairman and Managing Director|
+|Place : Gurugram||Chairman and Managing Director|